 Let’s take a walk through the grocery store.
 We’ll not be going up and down aisles, as many people do when shopping.
 Instead, we’ll walk around the periphery of the market.

 Why?
-Because store sections displaying fresh foods, such as produce, meat, and dairy, are almost always situated in the periphery of any grocery store.
+Because fresh food items like produce, meat, and dairy are almost always situated in the periphery of any grocery store.
 In learning how to prepare lunches that are nutritious as well as delicious, it’s important to be acquainted with the freshest foods your market has to offer.

 I live near an Albertson’s, and today I chose it for our peripheral trip.
 So I passed through the front entrance, took a sharp left towards the produce section, and….Wow, look at the colors!
 And that’s just the berry section!

-Produce is often intimidating to people who are not sure how to cook or prepare fruits and vegetables.
+Produce can be intimidating to people who are not sure how to cook or prepare fruits and vegetables.
 Also, produce goes bad relatively quickly without proper storage, and this discourages consumers who feel they don’t have money to waste on such tricky stuff.
 But fresh produce tastes so good.
 And fruit and vegetables inevitably lose some nutrients when they are canned or frozen.

-Fortunately, these days fresh produce is often packaged in 2-4 serving allotments.
+Fortunately, fresh produce is often packaged in 2-4 serving allotments.
 For example, the berries that you see above are in two to three serving-sized containers.
 By the way, berries that you don’t use can be placed in Tupperware containers and frozen for future use.
-So don’t restrict yourself to the more durable fruit, like apples and oranges.

 One of my favorite vegetables is cauliflower.
 I love it raw with dip, or steamed with cheese sauce.
 It used to be that cauliflower was only sold by the head.
 Now you can purchase bags of cut-up florets for consumption.
 So convenient!